-Equivalent Attendance Education
+Equivalent Attendance Education - CoSer 412

 Equivalent Attendance (EA) - Provides instruction in preparation for the Test Assessing Secondary Completion (TASC) High School Equivalency exam for adult students to 20 years of age.
-Subscription to the service is on a per slot basis using the contact hour rate communicated by the New York State Education Department.
+Subscription to the service is on a per slot basis using the contract hour rate communicated by the New York State Education Department.